 - We have found three 1912 patents assigned to this maker.
-Two were granted to Alfred E. Newton and one was granted to Fred K. Hendrickson.
+Two were granted to Albert E. Newton and one was granted to Fred K. Hendrickson.

 - The Massachusetts corporate registry database lists Prentice Brothers Co.'s first registration as 1898-12-02.